The long-awaited Lola’s Eatery opens Friday in Lower Lawrenceville.

 “Lola stands for Lower Lawrenceville, a growing community that is near and dear to me,” Rieder says. “‘Lola’ translates to ‘grandmother’ in the Filipino language.
 Max’s childhood idol was his grandfather who fiercely loved his wife without abandon.
 Max and I hope to continue to spread that kind of love through their creations.”

 The pair met as students in Penn State University’s hospitality management program.
 After graduating, they moved to Washington, D.C., where the brunch scene is booming, even on weekdays.
 They decided to bring this passion for mid-morning munching back home.

-While they work on putting the finishing touches on their brick-and-mortar eatery, Rieder and Becerra are experimenting in the kitchen with traditional Filipino favorites such as bibingka (a coconut cake) and ube (a purple yam pastry).
+Rieder and Becerra have been experimenting in the kitchen with traditional Filipino favorites such as bibingka (a coconut cake) and ube (a purple yam pastry).
 And they’ve been hosting pop-up brunches at Garbarino’s on Baum Boulevard to promote their brand and learn from owner Andrew Garbarino, who serves as their mentor.

 Main dishes at the pop-ups have ranged from breakfast noodles served with sautéed mushrooms, crispy kale, bacon bits, nitamago egg and caramelized onions to beet hummus on sourdough bread topped with pickled onions, avocado, goat cheese and micro-greens.

 “Pittsburgh has a big, diverse dining scene,” Rieder says.
 “People are always asking, ‘Where are we going for dinner?’
 We want to bring quick, but good, breakfast items to help get your day started.”